-For a general understanding of how to deploy Optimizely solutions. see also Deployment in the CMS Developer Guide .
+For a general understanding of how to deploy Optimizely solutions. see also Deployment in the Optimizely Content Management System (CMS) Developer Guide .

-Implement reliable, scheduled backups for the Optimizely Commerce application and the database using SQL backup jobs.
+Implement reliable, scheduled backups for the Optimizely Customized Commerce application and the database using SQL backup jobs.

 Push changes made on a development and test/QA environment, then copy web files to the production server, and ensure that each config file points to the correct server.
 For example, use Richcopy to copy files to a new server.
 This is a powerful GUI wrapper for Robocopy, the standard file duplication command-line utility included with Windows and Windows Server.
 Other copy utilities are available, ensure that the utility you pick suits your needs.